xunit/xamarinstudio.xunit/README.md

 Copyright (c) Sergey Khabibullin/Lex Li/Zheng Wang

+The history about the development of this extension can be found [here](https://github.com/xunit/xamarinstudio.xunit/blob/7.0/HISTORY.md).

-> Xamarin Studio is obsolete, so no longer supported.
+> Xamarin Studio is obsolete, so no longer supported by the latest release of this extension.
-> MonoDevelop 5.x and 6.x releases are obsolete, so no longer supported.
+> MonoDevelop 5.x and 6.x releases are obsolete, so no longer supported by the latest release of this extension.

 MonoDevelop 7 Installation
 --------------------------